qauchida/s18-a3-pokemon-hierarchy-qauchida/README.md

 ----
 ### Build an Object Oriented Pokemon Class Hierarchy

 Okay, I may have gone a little overboard on how I wanted this to work.
-Because of that I've done part of the coding myself to give you something to start from.
+Because of that, I've done part of the coding myself to give you something to start from.
 This will be a good experience for you to try to read someone else's code and understand what it is doing.